omarBoua/ai-project/ausarbeitung.md

 ---

 ##### **Graph Prediction Model (Graph Neural Network)**
-- **Number of invalid graphs (edges added):** 2
+- **Number of corrected graphs:** 2 (edges below the threshold were added)
-- **Precision:** 0.8797
+- **Precision:** 0.8622
-- **Recall:** 1.0000
+- **Recall:** 0.9993
-- **F1-score:** 0.9299
+- **F1-score:** 0.9185
-- **Hamming Distance:** 1.4160
+- **Hamming Distance:** 1.6391
-- **Jaccard Similarity:** 0.8797
+- **Jaccard Similarity:** 0.8618
-- **Graph Edit Distance:** 1.4160
+- **Graph Edit Distance:** 1.6299
-- **Edge Accuracy:** 96.4443%
+- **Edge Accuracy:** 95.72%

 ---

 #### Key Observations

-1. **Impact of Post-processing:**
-   - The post-processing step of adding edges for missing nodes successfully reduced the number of invalid graphs, ensuring no critical components were omitted.
-   - Both models now achieve **identical performance metrics**, indicating that the GNN model required fewer edge additions (2) compared to the simpler model (5).
+1. **Threshold Effect on Corrected Graphs:**
+   - The threshold of 0.1, combined with the edge correction mechanism, resulted in only **5 corrections** for the Edge Prediction Model and **2 corrections** for the Graph Prediction Model.
+   - This approach helps retain a high level of precision and accuracy while minimizing the occurrence of disconnected graphs.

 2. **Prediction Quality:**
-   - Both models achieved high recall (1.0000), ensuring all correct edges were eventually included after adjustments.
-   - The precision (0.8797) remained stable, indicating that the added edges were chosen effectively without significantly increasing false positives.
+   - The **Edge Prediction Model** achieves a higher precision (0.8797 vs. 0.8622) and F1-score (0.9299 vs. 0.9185), indicating better edge classification capability.
+   - Both models have nearly perfect recall, meaning they successfully identify all actual edges.

 3. **Structural Accuracy:**
-   - The Hamming and Graph Edit distances decreased slightly due to the improved post-processing strategy, indicating better structural similarity to the ground truth graphs.
+   - The **Graph Prediction Model** results in a slightly higher Hamming distance (1.6391 vs. 1.4160) and Graph Edit Distance (1.6299 vs. 1.4160), indicating more discrepancies in the predicted structures compared to the target graphs.

 4. **Generalization Performance:**
-   - The **Graph Prediction Model** required fewer modifications to generate valid graphs, demonstrating its capability to generalize structural relationships better than the Edge Prediction Model.
+   - The **Graph Prediction Model** required fewer corrections (2 vs. 5), suggesting better generalization across diverse graph structures.
+   - The lower precision in the GNN model suggests it might be generating additional edges, potentially overfitting to local structures.

 5. **Edge Accuracy:**
-   - Both models now achieve the same edge accuracy (96.44%), which is a significant improvement compared to the initial experiments.
+   - The **Edge Prediction Model** has slightly higher edge accuracy (96.44% vs. 95.72%), meaning it predicts individual edges more accurately.
+   - However, the difference is marginal and should be weighed against other metrics.

 ---

 #### Conclusion from Results

 - **When to Choose the Edge Prediction Model:**
-  - If a simpler and faster approach is preferred.
+  - If higher precision and F1-score are the priorities.
-  - Suitable when edge-level classification accuracy is more important than overall graph structure.
+  - Suitable for applications where predicting the correct edges is more critical than global graph structure.
-  - Potential downside: More post-processing may be required to avoid failed graphs.
+  - Potential downside: More graphs required corrections, suggesting potential limitations in handling complex graphs.

 - **When to Choose the Graph Prediction Model:**
-  - If the focus is on capturing complex structural relationships.
+  - If structural consistency is a key concern.
-  - More robust with fewer modifications needed.
+  - Better suited for applications where maintaining overall graph topology is important.
-  - Potential downside: Longer training times and higher computational requirements.
+  - Potential downside: Slightly lower precision and edge accuracy.

 ### 6. Conclusion